allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 GitHub repository, you will privately receive a grade for each assignment.
 Your grade will be a function of whether or not you completed correct work that fulfills the project's specification and submitted it by the deadline.
-For more details about the evaluation of course assignments, see this page about
+For more details about the evaluation of course assignments, see this page about [proactive learning](https://proactiveprogrammers.com/proactive-learning/introduction-proactive-learning/).
-[proactive learning](https://proactiveprogrammers.com/proactive-learning/introduction-proactive-learning/).

 ### Redoing Assignments

+The deadlines for assignments are hard deadlines.

-You can choose to redo any 3 assignments from the course before the final exam and the instructor will completely swap out the old grade with the new one.
-Any type of assignment is allowed to be redone.
-For example you can choose to swap out all Engineering Efforts, all Programming Projects, or all Source Code Surveys, or any combination of them.
-For Engineering Efforts, the instructor will scrutinize closely for correct coding, writing, and formatting.
-The grading of Programming Projects and Source Code Surveys will continue to be :white_check_mark:  or :x:.
+However, In each unit (3 total) you can choose to redo one assignment before the unit exam and the instructor will completely swap out the old grade with the new one.
+Any type of assignment is allowed to be redone, but grading will be carried out according to the assignment type as stated in the Grading section above.

-You may take advantage of this any time during the course before the final exam.
-You will need to create an issue in the GitHub repos you choose to redo, tag the instructor, and say that you want to resubmit the assignment.
+To redo an assignment, create an issue in the GitHub repo, tag the instructor, and say that you want to resubmit the assignment.
 The instructor will re-open the classroom manager so you can push updates.
 When you are satisfied with your submission, please tag the instructor again so they can look at the changes.